robertoloja/rithmomachy/README.md

 ## Rithmomachy

-A late-medieval mathematical board game.
-In fact, this is 'The Philosopher's Game' (a monicker I'm sure many of my chess player philosophy major friends might strongly object to).
+A late-medieval mathematical board game, known as 'The Philosopher's Game'.

 Here's [wikipedia](https://en.wikipedia.org/wiki/Rithmomachy) on the subject, and [here's](http://www.gamecabinet.com/rules/Rithmomachia.html) a more